 All opinions are based on my own taste buds.
 Wine is subjective & always evolving, so make sure you drink what you enjoy! #tcweekdaywine

 Casey started Travelling Corkscrew in 2010 and has been wine blogging ever since.
-She has completed her WSET level 2 and 3 and is currently based in Tasmania, Australia.
+She has completed her WSET level 2 and 3 and is currently based on the Bellarine Peninsula, Victoria, Australia.
 When she's not drinking wine and blogging, she runs an SEO & Google Ads company and hangs out with Mr Spittoon, her two kids and two furbabies.